 These costs make Ireland one of the most expensive places in the world in which to live.
 They add significantly to the cost base of the economy and undermine competitiveness.
 They make it harder to attract sustainable jobs and businesses.
 The Social Democrats are committed to tackling these high costs and charges faced every day by families.

 We want to drive down the costs of basic family bills and ensure that every arm of Government is playing its part in making this happen.
-You can read our full policy on cutting the cost of living here.

 Promoting Competition, Consumer Rights and Strong Regulation